Cessna 441 Conquest II

-The Cessna 441 Conquest II is the first turboprop powered aircraft designed by Cessna and was meant to fill the gap between their jets and piston-engined aircraft.
-It was developed in November 1974, with the first aircraft delivered in September 1977.
-It is a pressurized, 8–9 passenger turbine development of the Cessna 404 Titan.
-The ICAO designator as used in flight plans is C441.
+The Cessna 441 Conquest II was the first turboprop-powered aircraft designed by Cessna and was intended to fill the gap between its piston-engined aircraft and business jets.
+Development of the Model 441 began in November 1974, with the first aircraft delivered in September 1977.
+It is a pressurized, twin-engine turboprop development of the Cessna 404 Titan.
+Its ICAO aircraft type designator is C441.